-This blog post would be remiss if we did not first mention that the best way to avoid acne scarring is to get the right treatment in place as soon as possible to avoid acne altogether.
+First – the best way to avoid acne scarring is to get the right treatment in place as soon as possible to avoid acne altogether.
 But, if it is persistent, remember that picking at the whitehead or pustule will only create worse scarring in the end.

 While most scarring is temporary and will probably disappear naturally in time, scars from the more severe forms of acne can be permanent.
 Acne scarring can be minimal; a reddish, purplish area left behind that fades over the course of several months to a year.
 It can also include deep pits in the skin that can be left behind, unfortunately, for a lifetime.

-We are also finding that injections can help with the deep acne scarring.
+Injections can help with the deep acne scarring.
 A licensed physician can inject collagen into the scars in order to raise the normal skin level.

 Micro-dermabrasion for the same purpose can also help in lessening the appearance of scars.